Search

 How does a charitable remainder annuity trust compare with other charitable trusts?

 Charitable trusts help you give to causes you care about while still providing benefits for you and your loved ones.
-Here are some key differences between the various types or charitable trusts.
+Here are some key differences between the various types of charitable trusts.

 Charitable remainder annuity trust vs. charitable remainder unitrust

 Like a CRAT, a charitable remainder unitrust (CRUT) pays income to you or named beneficiaries during a set period before the remaining funds pass to charity.
 However, charitable remainder unitrust distributions vary and are recalculated each year as a fixed percentage of the value of the trust assets at that time.
 Additionally, you have more options to fund CRUTs.
-You may fund it with cash, publicly traded stocks, certain private stock, real estate and other liquid assets.
+You may fund it with cash, publicly traded stocks or mutual funds, certain private stock, real estate and other illiquid assets.

 Charitable remainder annuity trust vs. charitable lead trust

-Work with an advisor who understands charitable giving
+Work with a financial advisor on your charitable giving plan

 While CRATs can be a valuable tool for charitable giving, they are complex and require careful planning and professional guidance.
 If you're considering a CRAT, it's a good idea to consult with a financial advisor, attorney or tax professional before making any decisions.